tom2strobl/parse-font-name/README.md

 > Extract font weight (in steps of spec-valid 100s) and style (italic) data from the name of a font in a more robust way than most libraries do.

 I'll be honest – font names are a bitch since they follow no actual standard at all and sometimes want to be creative in their naming which is not helpful for developers.
 Lots of implementations out there only catch the most regular font names, but I wanted to have something that catches more obscure and rare cases.
 Also anything that is not a multiple of 100 between 100 and 900 is simply not valid, so an attempt was made to clamp weights into these values.
+You can supply font-filenames with or without extensions, it doesn't matter.

 Recognizing weights and styles of 100% of font names is obviously impossible, but the heart of this repo, the `numericFontWeightMap` has a lot more than you'd typically find out there in the internet.
 Feel free to open issues or direct PRs for more cases you found!